Q. What is Al Jazeera?

 Q. What do you mean 'an Arabian perspective'?

 A. It concentrates on issues and events that affect the Arab and Muslim worlds.
-The wars in Iraq and Afghanistan are examples, of course, but the 'Arab Uprising' across the region has seen Al Jazeera shoot to the fore as they have managed to get journalists on the ground to cover news as it happens.
+The wars in Iraq, Afghanistan and Syria are examples, of course, but the 'Arab Uprising' across the region has seen Al Jazeera become increasingly prominent as they have managed to get journalists on the ground to cover news as it happens.

 Q. Why do they want weather?